 I once tried to call Kyle Petty, and a guy at the shop told me to call back at 2 and ask for someone.
-I called back at 2 and asked for this guy, and the voice on the phone said, "Is Tom Gillespie there?"
+I called back at 2 and asked if this guy was there, and the voice on the phone said, "Is Tom Gillespie there?"
 It was Kyle.

 (By the way, my name's Gillispie, but a lot of people say Gillespie.
 They expect Gillispies to be named Gillespie.)

-What's the big deal about someone knowing your name?
+What's the big deal about someone knowing your name or recognizing you?
 It's easier to strike up a conversation or get an interview if they know your name.
 In a couple of cases, I even struck up a friendship.